karz0n/karz0n.github.io/_posts/2020-05-03-install-jekyll-with-third-party-plugins-support.md

 # Deployment

-1. Rename fork to `<GitGub-Username>.github.io` (you can use another name).
-2. Ensure your folder includes:
-* <TOPDIR>/.github/workflows/pages-deploy.yml
-* <TOPDIR>/tools/test.sh
-* <TOPDIR>/tools/deploy.sh
-3. Push any commit to the repository to trigger build workflow.
+1. Push any commit to the repository to trigger build workflow.
 Once the build is complete successfuly, a new remote brach named `gh-pages` will apear.
-4. Configure GitHub pages to use `gh-pages` branch in `Settings → Options → GitHub Pages`.
+2. Configure GitHub pages to use `gh-pages` branch in `Settings → Options → GitHub Pages`.